 To participate in this program, you should understand that:

 In general, we're looking for the following attributes:

-No. The goal of the Capstone program is to leverage our mentors to maximize your time and energy, so that you'll get a job earlier (hence, get paid earlier), and land not just any job, but a competitive position for the start of your software engineering career.
+No, you should be job ready just by completing our courses, without Capstone Mentoring.
+However, the goal of the Capstone program is to leverage our mentors to maximize your time and energy, so that you'll get the best top possible, and land not just any job.
+The goal is to get a great position for the start of your software engineering career.

 Typically 8-12 weeks, but as long as it takes for you to get a job.
 Our incentives are aligned, so we're fully invested in your success.
 We won't abandon you.
 As long as you don't change your mind about becoming a software engineer and can put in the work, we'll work hard with you to get you there.